All events are subject to weather!

 Noon till its done – Tractor Pulls featuring antique tractors thru 1960 in the Tractor Pull Area.
 Food shack and beer garden in that area (behind the bleachers) are open during the pulls.

-4 pm to 6 pm – Bingo conducted by Almelund Lions in Entertainment building
+4 pm to 7 pm – Cargill Deluxe in the Entertainment Building.

-AND 8 pm until Midnight – Band in the Entertainment Building.
+AND 8 pm until Midnight – Hollywood Blvd (Big hair, tight pants and lots of 80’s) in the Entertainment Building.

 Come early for pancakes served by the Almelund Volunteer Fire Department.
-Then join us at 9 am in the Entertainment Building for an old fashion non-denominational worship service.
-Accordion/Polka music by the King’s Men from Duluth.
-Songs lead by Jon Ekstrom.
-Sing some songs your grandparents will remember and enjoy.
+Then join us at 9 am in the Entertainment Building for an old fashion non-denominational Polka worship service.
 Please – No motorized equipment near the building during the service!

 Noon – Sawdust Pit Coin Toss for children ages 3 to 10 years old near the playground area.